-Gustau Alegret is an international broadcast journalist who works in Washington DC for the international news channel NTN24.
-He is the director and TV anchor for Cuestión de Poder and Club de Prensa, two daily broadcast shows that set up the daily news through live interviews.
-He is a member of the Foreign Press Correspondents Association, and has won three Emmy Awards, among other professional recognitions.
-He is also a World Economic Forum’s Media Leader.
+Gustau Alegret is an international journalist who works in Washington DC (USA) for the international news channel NTN24.
+He is the managing editor and anchor of Club de Prensa and Cuestión de Poder, two daily broadcast shows which sets up the daily news with interviews.
+He has won a number of journalism awards, including four Emmy Awards and a Napolitan Victory Award.
+He is an expert on Political and Corporate Communications, and a World Economic Forum’s Media Leader.

-He has more than 20 years of experience working in various media outlets in Spain and in the U.S., specializing in politics.
-In Washington, he follows the day-to-day news of the White House, U.S. Congress, State Department, and Latin American politics, a region he frequently visits.
+He has +25 years of experience working in various media outlets in Spain and in the U.S., specializing in politics.
+In Washington, he follows the day-to-day news of the White House, U.S. Congress, State Department, think-tanks, and Latin American politics, a region he frequently visits.

-Since 2007, he has been the U.S. correspondent for RAC1.
-Previously, he worked as a journalist for Radio Intereconomia, Ona Catalana Radio, Europa Press Agency, COM Radio, Plataforma Digital (Canal +), and Catalunya Radio, among others.
+He was the U.S. Correspondent for RAC1 from 2007 to 2017.
+Previously, he worked as a journalist for Radio Intereconomía, Ona Catalana Radio, Europa Press Agency, COM Ràdio, Plataforma Digital (Canal +), and Catalunya Ràdio, among others.

-He has served as Director of Communications at the Ministry of Trade, Tourism and Consumer Affairs (Catalan Government); and as a strategic communication consultant at the Inter-American Development Bank (IDB), and at the corporate communication company Intermedia GdC.
+He has served as director of communications at the Ministry of Trade, Tourism, and Consumer Affairs (Catalan Government); and worked as a strategic communication consultant at the Inter-American Development Bank (IDB) and at the corporate communication company Intermedia GdC.

-Gustau graduated from the Universitat Pompeu Fabra with a degree in Journalism (1997); completed the Executive Program in Strategic Communication Management from ESADE Business School (2006); and completed the Executive Certificate Program in Business Administration and Professional English from Georgetown University (2008).
+Gustau graduated in Journalism (1997) from Pompeu Fabra University; completed the Executive Program in Strategic Communication Management from ESADE Business School (2006); and has the Executive Certificate Program in Business Administration and Professional English from Georgetown University (2008).